viola-hu/proj3_react_frontend/README.md

 5, Once logging in, users can add products to shopping cart and confirm cart items.
 2x images

-6, Using Stripe payment API, uses can then proceed to payment process.
+6, Using Stripe payment API, users can then proceed to payment process.

 2x image